Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 #### [](#Files3)File(s):
 - chall.jpg.pcap

-Opening the pcap file we can see there there are thousands of ICMP packets, and no other packet types.
+Opening the pcap file we can see there are thousands of ICMP packets, and no other packet types.

 ![image](https://user-images.githubusercontent.com/101006959/235035783-89dd2398-fc93-4831-bff3-46ae89a99d3d.png)